Connectivity Serdes Test Plugins Design, Switches and Parameters

 The Serdes base test performs basic sanity tests on the Serdes, ensuring the following parts are tested:

-RX/TX data integrity is checked by pre-calculated random data and compared against a reference data.
+• RX/TX data integrity - Checked by pre-calculated random data and compared against a reference data.
 The default transmitted buffer size is 128MB to ensure a variety of transmitted data.
-During the test, the TX buffer is transmitted multiple times according to the test execution time you set.
-The test can check inter-box connectivity between the different devices using a pairs test.
-A pairs test takes all device pairs and runs a data integrity test on each pair of devices.
+During the test, the TX buffer is transmitted multiple times according to the test execution time set.

 Serdes Base Test Testing Modes